Structural stability of invasion graphs for Lotka--Volterra systems: Invasion graphs and information structures

 We first observe that the invasion rates are always zero for $i\in I$, this is a counterpart of Lemma 1 from \cite{Hofbauer}. \begin{remark} If $i\in I$ then $r_i(I) = 0$.
-This follows from the fact that $u^*$ is an equilibrium, whence $A(I)u^* = -b(I)$. \end{remark} The remaining invasion rates are the eigenvalues of the system linearization at the equilibrium $u^*$. \begin{remark} If $i\notin I$ then the entries $B^{22}_{ii}$ of the linearization matrix $B$ given in Lemma \ref{lem:res} by $B^{22}_{ii} = b_i + \sum_{j\in I}a_{ij}u_j^*$, are the invasion rates $r_i(I)$. \end{remark}
+This follows from the fact that $u^*=(u^*(I),0_{i\in\{1,\ldots,n\}\setminus I})$ is an equilibrium, whence $A(I)u^*(I) = -b(I)$. \end{remark} The remaining invasion rates are the eigenvalues of the system linearization at the equilibrium $u^*$. \begin{remark} If $i\notin I$ then the entries $B^{22}_{ii}$ of the linearization matrix $B$ given in Lemma \ref{lem:res} by $B^{22}_{ii} = b_i + \sum_{j\in I}a_{ij}u_j^*$, are the invasion rates $r_i(I)$. \end{remark}

 Following \cite{Hofbauer} we present the construction of the Invasion Graph (IG) together with the result that all heteroclinic connections between the equilibria correspond to some edges in this graph.
-The construction and results in \cite{Hofbauer} are very general, they do not need the minimal isolated invariant sets to be equilibria only, the case of more general structures is covered too (such as periodic solutions which can exist in the class of Lotka--Volterra systems \cite{May}, in such situation the invasion rate is defined for the minimal isolated invariant set, not necessarily the equilibrium).
-We restrict the presentation in this section to the simpler situation where the minimal isolated invariant sets (and thus the supports of the ergodic invariant measures) are only the equilibria of the system, and the global attractor is gradient.
-While this is guaranteed to be true in the case of Lyapunov--Volterra stable matrix, cf. Theorem \ref{langasuarez}, this assumption is hard to verify in the case of general $A$.
+The construction and results in \cite{Hofbauer} are very general: they do not need the minimal invariant sets to be equilibria only, and the case of more general structures is covered too (see \cite{May}, where an example of periodic solutions is given; for such case the invasion rate is defined for an ergodic measure supported by such solution).
+We restrict the presentation in this section to the simpler situation where the minimal isolated invariant sets (and thus the supports of the ergodic invariant measures) are only the equilibria of the system.
+While this is guaranteed to be true in the case of a Lyapunov--Volterra stable matrix, this assumption is hard to verify in the case of a general $A$.

-We remind the algorithm of the construction of the IG, presented in \cite{Hofbauer}.
+We revisit the algorithm for constructing the IG, presented in \cite{Hofbauer}:

+In the graphs that we construct we identify equilibria with the sets of their nonzero variables which define them uniquely.
+Hence sometimes we will speak of edges between the equilibria $u^i\to u^j$ and sometimes, equivalently between the sets of natural numbers such as, for example, $I\to J$.

+The key property of the IG obtained in \cite{Hofbauer} is contained in the next result, cf. \cite[Lemma 2]{Hofbauer}.